How to Show Up in Local Search: An SEO Guide for Portland Small Business Owners

 I've been in business for years.
 Why am I not showing up in search?

 Time in business doesn't automatically translate to search visibility.
-If your website content doesn't match how your customers are searching, your Google Business Profile is incomplete, or your listings are inconsistent across the web, Google doesn't have enough reliable information to reccomend you.
+If your website content doesn't match how your customers are searching, your Google Business Profile is incomplete, or your listings are inconsistent across the web, Google doesn't have enough reliable information to recommend you.

 It is fixable, but requires a deep look at the big picture of your marketing and your goals.